The Psychology of Men and the Next-Day-Text

 I’m like the Malcolm Gladwell of this subject

-In my seasoned four years of life as a New Yorker, I have — between my friend’s stories and my own — scrutinized every dating scenario there is in the book of courtship.
+In my seasoned six years of life as a New Yorker, I have — between my friends’ stories and my own — scrutinized every dating scenario there is in the book of courtship.
 There have been numerous occasions where I’d rather slam my scalp into frozen sand than decode a three y-ed, pre-midnight “heyyy,” and yet I do it because my friends do it for me.
 By the end of our sessions, we usually feel like we’ve accomplished or established something.
-Like a riddle has been solved, order has been restored and life carries on.
+Like a riddle has been solved, order has been restored and life can carry on.

 But one feature of the dating game continues to stump us.
 It’s nearly impossible to decode and it is rampant in New York City.
 But it can’t be limited to this freaky island, so, I ask: why do men take our numbers if they don’t plan to ask us out?

 In the name of all those afflicted, I enlisted the help of 30 heteromales.
-Some were my friends, some were strangers, one was an excuse to con a guy into asking for my number (JK!
-Or am I?
-I am!
-Am I?
-I am.
-Stop.) and the responses were overwhelmingly unanimous and as such can be fractioned into five succinct reasons.
+Some were my friends, some were strangers, one was an excuse to con a guy into asking for my number, and the responses were overwhelmingly unanimous and as such can be fractioned into five succinct reasons.

 1) Time and place should be considered